MrMeeb/cronicle-docker/README.md

 If you want to configure Cronicle before first run, download `config_sample.json` and adjust accordingly before placing in `/config/config.json`.

-NOTE: You need to define the hostname of the container if using `docker run`.
+NOTE: You must define the hostname of the container.
 Cronicle expects the hostname to remain the same, so the randomly-generated container hostname can cause problems if it changes.
-Docker Compose containers inherit their hostname from the `container_name` parameter, but it can also be defined using `hostname: xyz`.

 ### Docker CLI
 ```
 docker run -d --name cronicle \
-    --hostname cronicle-docker \
+    --hostname cronicle-manager \
     -p 3012:3012 \
     -e MODE=manager \
     -v {path on host}:/config